tariq1s/TraceTheLink/README.md

-# 🛡️ TraceTheLink – DFIR Analysis Suite
+# 🛡️ TraceTheLink
-Modern Digital Forensics & Incident Response tools for URL Intelligence, Redirect Forensics, and Threat Analysis.
+Modern SOC analyst tools for URL Intelligence, Redirects, and Threat Analysis.

-TraceTheLink is a DFIR-grade tool designed for SOC Analysts, Threat Hunters, Incident Responders, and Malware Analysts who need to quickly understand URL redirect behavior, detect suspicious patterns, and evaluate phishing risk.
+TraceTheLink is a tool designed for SOC Analysts, Threat Hunters, Incident Responders, and who need to quickly understand URL redirect behavior, detect suspicious patterns, and evaluate phishing risk.

 ---